tamilselvan-lws/Documents/3cx.md

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install3.png?raw=true" style=" width:500px ; height:250px ">

-8. Select the default system language and press the <Enter> key.
+8. Select the default system language and press the “**Enter**” key.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install4.png?raw=true" style=" width:500px ; height:250px ">

-9. Select your geographical location from the location menu and press the <Enter> key to proceed.
+9. Select your geographical location from the location menu and press the “**Enter**” key to proceed.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install5.png?raw=true" style=" width:500px ; height:250px ">

-10. Specify the root account password for the machine and select <Continue> to re-enter the password for verification purposes.
-Finally, select <Continue> to proceed.
+10. Specify the root account password for the machine and select “**Continue**” to re-enter the password for verification purposes.
+Finally, select “**Continue> to proceed.
 Note: Set a strong password for the root user, as this account has no restrictions!

-11. Select the system timezone and press the <Enter> key to proceed.
+11. Select the system timezone and press the “**Enter**” key to proceed.

 12. Partition your disk, selecting “Guided - use the entire disk”.
-Press the <Enter> key to proceed.
+Press the “**Enter> key to proceed.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install7.png?raw=true" style=" width:500px ; height:250px ">

-13. Confirm your disk selection by pressing the <Enter> key.
+13. Confirm your disk selection by pressing the “**Enter**” key.
 If you are installing on a bare metal machine, all data on your disk will be erased!

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install8.png?raw=true" style=" width:500px ; height:250px ">

-14. Select the “All files in one partition” partitioning scheme and press the <Enter> key to proceed.
+14. Select the “All files in one partition” partitioning scheme and press the “**Enter**” key to proceed.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install9.png?raw=true" style=" width:500px ; height:250px ">

-15. Select “Finish partitioning and write changes to disk” and press the <Enter> key to proceed to the 3CX Debian installation.
+15. Select “Finish partitioning and write changes to disk” and press the “**Enter**” key to proceed to the 3CX Debian installation.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install10.png?raw=true" style=" width:500px ; height:250px ">

-16. Select ‘Yes’ and press the <Enter> key to confirm writing changes to the disk.
+16. Select ‘Yes’ and press the “**Enter**” key to confirm writing changes to the disk.
 The install process can take about 5-20 minutes, depending on your machine’s performance.
 When the Debian installer finishes, the machine is rebooted and the 3CX installation starts automatically.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install11.png?raw=true" style=" width:500px ; height:250px ">

-17. Now choose the “3CX Version xx” to install and then press <OK>.
+17. Now choose the “3CX Version xx” to install and then press “**OK**”.
 Agree to the “3CX License Agreement” to proceed.

 <img src="https://github.com/tamilselvan-lws/Documents/blob/main/INSTALLATION%20GUIDE/Images/3cx-images/3cx-install13.png?raw=true" style=" width:500px ; height:250px ">